signalwerk/sfgz/readme.md

 CSS classes are named after [BEM](https://cssguidelin.es/#bem-like-naming).
 * Elements are separated by two underscores (`__`).
 * modifiers are separated by two hyphens (`--`)

+## TODO
+* Right now there are two Elements on the Start-Page «news-items» and blog-items.
+Need to clean up?

 ### Lizenz
 Jeglicher Code in [diesem Repository](https://github.com/signalwerk/sfgz/) steht unter [MIT-Lizenzierung](https://opensource.org/licenses/MIT).